markterweele/windows-itpro-docs/windows/whats-new/performance-lab/testing-methodology.md

 ### Setting up the test

-1. Install a licensed version of Microsoft 365 and launch the following applications at least twice verifying that the applications are signed in and updated: Microsoft Excel, Microsoft PowerPoint, Microsoft Word and Microsoft Outlook.
+1. Install a licensed version of Microsoft 365 and launch the following applications at least twice verifying that the applications are signed in and updated: Microsoft Excel, Microsoft PowerPoint, Microsoft Word, and Microsoft Outlook.

 1. Launch Procyon®.

-1. Select Settings and input the Procyon® Office Productivity license key.
+1. Select **Settings** and input the Procyon® Office Productivity license key.

 1. Close Procyon®.